alan2545/test2/README.md

 - once you are in GitHub go into your account. after that click on your profile icon on the top right.
 - Once you click that a drop down menu is going to appear.
 - Click on Your repositories
+### Repository
+  - A repository or repo is a place where you can store you software packages.
+  - Think of it as a folder that can be public or private
 ![alt text](dist/img/repos.png)
 - after that, click on the big green button on the top right corner that says New.
 ![alt text](dist/img/insiderepo.png)